 Everyone deserves to have simple and easy route planning.

-Now, we’re going to look at some of the best If you are a professional truck driver looking for a GPS app that will run on your Android tablet or phone and work in Truck mode, here are the best out there:
+Now, we’re going to look at some of the best gps apps.
+If you are a professional truck driver looking for GPS apps that will run on your Android tablet or phone and work in Truck Mode, here are the best out there:

-Some of these are truck specific, some are not.
+Some of the most popular GPS apps mentioned here are truck specific, some are not.

 - Maps for North America, South America, Europe, Russia, South Africa, Australia, and New Zealand.